consp1racy/android-support-preference/README.md

 - Backported `SwitchPreference`
 - Material styled `RingtonePreference` picker dialog/activity

-## Work TBD
+## Work to be done

-- Look into styling multi-pane header preferences
+- Additional ringtone preference which uses system dialog and requires no permission.

 ## Known issues
-- Doesn't work well with fragment headers.
-Use simple preference layout as much as possible.

-If you want Holo seek bar on Gingerbread, copy necessary resources from SDK to your project, define custom `Widget.Something.SeekBar` style and override `android:seekBarStyle` in your theme appropriately.
+- SwitchPreference does not animate its SwitchCompat widget when clicked.
+- MultiSelectListPreference items may be incorrectly tinted on Android 2.
+- SeekBarPreference's SeekBar may appear in disabled state until clicked on Android 2.

+## Questions

+- Why are some of your classes in `android.support.v7` packages?
+    - I'm using their package private features to achieve consistent results.

 ## Credit

 Most of this library is straight up pillaged latest SDK mixed with heavy reliance on appcompat-v7.
+Since version 0.5.0 the same applies to preference-v7.
 So kudos to the good guys (and girls) who create and maintain these!